 In addition to being there for beginners, I am a new resource for sexually advanced clients that has largely been unavailable.
 Many people who consider themselves more sexually sophisticated than most all tell me they ignore sex teaching and coaching outlets because those professionals focus only on basic to intermediate sex knowledge bases or lack the depth of detail required for advanced sexual skills.

-The prospective client and I communicate over the phone or Skype.
+The prospective client and I communicate over the phone or Skype (or another VoIP program).
 We discuss their interests for change and growth in their sex lives, where they are now, goals as well as barriers, concerns, and questions.
 If I believe I cannot assist someone with their issues and interests, I let them know and refer out to professionals I know and trust.
 I discuss payment plans and send prospective clients a contract for the coaching package they select.
 Clients also confer with me on their progress between sessions in addition to receiving new material.
 Based on our discussions, I customize what I teach to meet the needs and unique characteristics of each individual and/or couple dynamic.
-For more information on what it’s like to do sex life coaching, visit my Services & Methods page.
+For more information on what it’s like to do sex life coaching, visit my Coaching Services & Methods page.

 A long time ago, I too used to assume that if you have to work at it, then it’s not special or “right” because it didn’t flow effortlessly.
 However, I questioned that assumption and found many people can have flow, romantic focus, and present connection to their partner, but their problem is, what they’re doing while in flow may not be pleasurable.
 For example, ever been with a bad kisser?
 They have lots of flow, but no technique, bad technique, or very simplistic technique that is lack-luster.
 Flow is most often at its best when the technique showcased within it is stellar.
 Arts like dance, painting, and singing, to name a few, understand this.
 I bring this understanding to sex and with it a sound methodology that delivers the very best.